 - Bank and building society interest.

-Taxpayers will be required to confirm that the details are correct or otherwise contact HMRC or the third party to have the information corrected.
+Taxpayers are required to confirm that the details are correct or otherwise contact HMRC or the third party to have the information corrected.

 All types of tax affecting the taxpayer (for example income tax, VAT, PAYE) can be viewed in one place and overpayments under one heading can be offset against other liabilities.

-Businesses and landlords will be required to keep their records digitally.
+Businesses and landlords are required to keep their records digitally.

-- They will be required to submit updates of transactions to HMRC on at least a quarterly basis.
+- They are expected to submit updates of transactions to HMRC on at least a quarterly basis.
 The deadline for updates is 1 month after each quarter.

 - A final declaration with accounting adjustments must be submitted within 10 months of the end of the accounting period (or by 31 January for landlords).

-Dedicated software or mobile phone apps will be required to make the necessary submissions to HMRC.
+Dedicated software or mobile phone apps are now necessary to make the submissions to HMRC.
 HMRC are not providing any form of software but third party providers will be obliged to make free software available.

-- Prompts and nudges will be included in MTD compatible software to provide support and help eliminate any errors.
+- Prompts and nudges are included in MTD compatible software to provide support and help eliminate any errors.

-The digital tax account will show the estimated tax liability based on the quarterly submissions throughout the year.
+The digital tax account shows the estimated tax liability based on the quarterly submissions throughout the year.

-A voluntary ‘pay as you go’ system will enable taxpayers to plan their cashflows.
+A voluntary ‘pay as you go’ system enables taxpayers to plan their cashflows.

 Timeline, MTD will be introduced in stages:

 HMRC had originally stated that the first stage of MTD would come into effect for income tax purposes from April 2018 for unincorporated businesses and landlords with turnover in excess of the VAT threshold.
 This has since been postponed to at least 2020.
-However, the introduction of MTD for VAT is going ahead as planned and will apply to VAT return periods starting on or after 1 April 2019.
+However, the introduction of MTD for VAT is now in effect and applies to VAT return periods starting on or after 1 April 2019.

 - Charities and Community Amateur Sports Clubs (but not their trading subsidiaries).